Data Strategy

 Background

-A strategic roadmap translates an organisation's data and AI ambitions into a sequenced, funded, and measurable execution plan.
+A strategic roadmap translates an organization's data and AI ambitions into a sequenced, funded, and measurable execution plan.
 It answers the questions that maturity assessments surface: what should we do first, how much will it cost, who needs to be involved, and how will we know it is working.
-For GCC enterprises operating under national digital transformation mandates, a well-constructed roadmap is the bridge between high-level vision documents and tangible operational outcomes.

 Use cases